abhiSyncd/Java-Threads-Step-By-Step/1-d-CreatingThreads-Executors/readMe.md

      To mitigate above mentioned risks, you have to choose the thread pool type and parameters carefully, according to the tasks that they will handle.

+     A properly sized thread pool should allow as many requests to run as the hardware and application can comfortably support.
+     In other words,
+     we don’t want requests waiting in a queue if we have the capacity to process them but we also don’t want to launch more requests than we have the capacity to manage